Exoskeletons present a hopeful future for individuals with paraplegia (paralysis of the legs).

 Not all spinal cord injury patients with paraplegia will be physically able to wear an exoskeleton.

-Strength, height, and weight requirements will exclude many from reaping the benefits of using an exoskeleton.
+Strength, height, and weight requirements will exclude many using an exoskeleton.

 For example, to use the ReWalk, spinal cord injury patients must:

-- have the upper body function to use a walker/crutches
+- have normal upper extremity functions to use crutches

 - be between 5’3″-6’2″

 - have healthy bone density to bear weight on the legs

 4. May Slow Down Progress